erichuang2015/jekyll-kbase/pages/mydoc/mydoc_introduction.md

 ## Features

-Describe the features of the product.
-Cover the things that the user can do by using the product.
+Describe the unique features of the product.
 Some examples include:

-* The kind of framework or technology use can do and its advantages
+* The kind of framework or technology used  to develop the product and the advantages of such a technology or framework
 * The tasks that the user can perform when using the product.
-* Top navigation bar with drop-down menus
-* Notes, tips, and warning information notes
-* Tags for alternative navigation
-* Advanced landing page layouts from the [Modern Business theme](http://startbootstrap.com/template-overviews/modern-business/).
+* Cover the things that the user can do by using the product.
+* The options that the user has when using the product.
+Does the product have alternative methods of navigation?
+Describe that.

-## Getting started
+## Benefits

+Describe the unique advantages the user has when using the product compared to other products in the market in this section.
+Your product manager or product owner will be the best person to help you on this.
+Some examples include:

+*	Intuitive and easy to use interfaces
+*	Increase in productivity
+*
 To get started, see [Getting Started][index].

 {% include links.html %}